gatsbyjs/gatsby/docs/contributing/how-to-label-an-issue.md

 ---
-title: How the Gatsty core team label issues
+title: How the Gatsby core team labels issues
 ---

 ## What are issue labels?